Updating millions of rows from SQL Server

 One "trick" that people talk about is turning off indexes, so they don't have to be updated.
-But that's only good for inserts, not updates because you end up having to do table scans to find the rows to update.
+But while that's effective for inserts, it struggles in this situation: because you end up having to do table scans to find which rows to update.
 So don't turn off indexes: double-down on indexes.
 Make sure the query you're using is able to efficiently find the records it wants to update.

-Some people say select the table into a new, transformed table, then drop the old and rename the new.
-That can double your space requirements and I think it can eradicate your statistics so I don't really go in for that.
+Some people say: "select the table into a new, transformed table, then drop the old table and rename the new."
+That will double your space requirements and I think it can eradicate your statistics too, so I don't really go in for that.

 This example uses

 while loop to do the needful.
 It means you'll get a sense of how long it will take... and if it gets interrupted it can resume.